Emirates will operate a special flight with Airbus A380 in Accra

 Airbus A380 in Accra

-Emirates began operations in Ghana in January 2004 and has so far carried over 1.6 millions of passengers on the Dubai - Accra route.
+Emirates began operations in Ghana in January 2004 and has so far carried more than 1.6 million passengers on the Dubai-Accra route.
 In 2017-2018, the Emirates transported over 6.300 tons of goods, supporting local companies and exporters.
-The main goods exported from Ghana to the United Arab Emirates and the Emirates network include fresh and cut fruits.
+The main goods exported from Ghana to the United Arab Emirates and the Emirates network include fresh and cut fruit.

 The Airbus A380 Emirates aircraft, which will fly to Accra, will be configured in a three-class configuration, with 426 seats in Economy class on the main deck, 76 seats in Business Class and 14 apartments in First Class.